Russkaia muzykal'naia gazeta

-The Russian Musical Gazette / Русская музыкальная газета [RMG], published in Moscow from 1894 until 1918, is one of the most important pre-revolutionary music periodicals owing to the extensive geographical scope of the musical events treated, and the high quality of its content written by the period’s most important Russian music critics and professional musicians.
+The Russian Musical Gazette / Русская музыкальная газета [RMG], published in St. Petersburg from 1894 until 1918, is one of the most important pre-revolutionary music periodicals owing to the extensive geographical scope of the musical events treated, and the high quality of its content written by the period’s most important Russian music critics and professional musicians.
 From 1894 to 1898 the number of monthly issues varied: twelve appear in 1894 and 1896, eleven in 1895 and 1898 (no. 5-6, a double issue), and ten in 1897 (nos.
 5-6 and 7-8, double issues).
 From 1899 the journal was published weekly, although during the summer months with double issues.
 For the last two years the number of issues declined: in 1917 there were thirty-six issues; in 1918 six double issues.
 In addition, from 1913 to 1917 a Bibliographic List was published as an appendix to the journal.
 The number of pages per issue fluctuates from sixteen to one hundred, with later (weekly) issues noticeably shorter than earlier ones.
 In the years of unstable political conditions, the number of pages decreased, as a rule, brought about by a reduction in the number of musical chronicle sections.
 The journal page dimensions in 1894-98 are approximately 24 х 15 cm, and in subsequent years approximately 26 x 18 cm.
 There are some graphic materials, among them pictures, musical examples and caricatures.
 In a two-column format, pages are numbered in 1894 and 1898 while columns are numbered in all other years.

 The structure of the RMG changes very little throughout its publication.
 The first large section contains long articles and sketches; the second large section is a chronicle of musical life, and the third part a "Bibliography."
 The last section is an appendix to RMG under the title "Bibliographic Review."
 The articles in the first section treat numerous subjects, devoted to composers’ creative works, performers and other musical figures, reviews of theatrical events, concert organizations, historical sketches, theoretical and ethnographic studies, and to responses to opinions about current musical events.
 A separate rubric "Periodicals about Music" offers brief reviews on subjects treated in other publications.
 Obituaries are published at the end of this section.